fgauna12/AutomatedTestingWorkshop/README.md

 Before we start creating the feature, let's create some **characterization tests**.
 Characterization tests help us learn from the system and how it's currently in production.
 This is extremly useful when learning what a system does and how it works.
 If you'd like a refresher on characterization tests, there's a really good [blog post](https://michaelfeathers.silvrback.com/characterization-testing) from Michael Feathers.

+### Stretch Goal

+What happens when the database goes down?
+Can you similate this?

 ### 1. Create Characterization Tests for the `ProductsController.Get` method

 Feel free to create a test project.
 Start experimenting and creating a characterization test to understand how it works today.